vespa-engine/sample-apps/billion-scale-image-search/README.md

 A higher number improves recall, but increases the computational complexity and network.
 - `collapse.enable`, default `true`, controls de-duping of the top ranked results using image to image similarity.
 - `collapse.similarity.max-hits`, default `1000`, the number of top-ranked hits to perform de-duping of.
 Must be less than `rank-count`.
-- `collapse.similarity.threshold`, default `0.95`, how similar an given image to image must be before it is considered a duplicate.
+- `collapse.similarity.threshold`, default `0.95`, how similar a given image to image must be before it is considered a duplicate.

 ## Areas of improvement
 There are several areas that could be improved.